eckozero/CLIc/README.md

 There's also a bug where certain length moves to the left of the board as you look at it are causing a list to explode.

+_Update_

+Well that was a little embarassing.
+I'd been deliberately avoiding the bug for pawn redraw where choosing the other persons piece still redrew the board because I was worried I'd get caught up in it.
+Turns out it was a simple two-lines-of-code job to fix.
+Whoops.

+Still, one less (known) bug.

 Known bugs/issues as at 24/10/13: